 Here is a breakdown of each type of phone system.

-Until recently, all businesses used traditional analog landline telephone systems.
+Previously, businesses used traditional analog landline telephone systems.
 These systems were connected to the Public Switched Telephone Network (PSTN) and ran on the telephone company's copper wiring.

-All of this PBX equipment and the other hardware needed to run the phone system are housed onsite in your businesses, typically in a server room or closet.
+All of this PBX equipment (and the other hardware needed to run the phone system) are housed onsite in your businesses, typically in a server room or closet.

 Very few new businesses are choosing landline phone service for their phone system needs.
 Knowing that support for these systems is diminishing, the organizations they are best served for are those with an in-house IT team that is skilled with these systems and can handle the maintenance and upgrades on their own.

-In addition, landline systems are the only option for businesses in communities where there isn't any high-speed internet access.
+In addition, landline systems are the only option for businesses in communities where there isn't high-speed internet access.

 Nearly all new business phone systems use VoIP.
 Instead of running on copper wiring like landline systems do, VoIP systems run on a high-speed internet connection.
 It's the same connection most businesses already use to get online.
-When making a call, the user's voice is instantly converted into a data packet that is moved throughout the internet like other pieces of data, such as emails and images.
+When making a phone call, the user's voice is instantly converted into a data packet that is moved throughout the internet like other pieces of data, such as emails and images.
 Tapping into an existing data connection saves you the trouble and expense of installing and maintaining phone lines throughout your offices or stores.

 In addition, VoIP systems work in conjunction with cheaper and less bulky PBX equipment.
 This allows small businesses to access calling features they previously couldn't afford, like an auto attendant, conference calling and call recording.